US R-value tools

 Assembly nameThickness unitInternal Rsi (m2K/W)External Rse (m2K/W)

-R-value and U-factor FAQ
+R-value conversion FAQ

 Yes.
 You can switch between millimeters, centimeters, and inches, and the calculator keeps the values consistent.
 For fewer mistakes, choose one unit system at the start of a project and review converted thicknesses before export.